MTry/homebridge-smart-irrigation/README.md

 - [ ] The plugin uses [request](https://github.com/request/request) which is now deprecated - would like to transition to either [node-fetch](https://www.npmjs.com/package/node-fetch), [got](https://www.npmjs.com/package/got) or any other sutable one which is lightweight and easy to implement - help solicited

 - [ ] Prettier HTML email notifications!?

+## Support/Contribution

+I dont have a great deal of programming experience so the biggest help and contribution you can make is helping with code or "Way forward.." items!

+If financial contribution is on your agenda, may I humbly redirect you to [Homebridge](https://github.com/nfarina/) which makes this community possible.
+Also consider supporting several fine developers who offer an incredible amount of their time and effort in supporting the community and creating fantastic plugins.

+I use this plugin with Sonoff devices exposed by the fantastic [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) by [Ben](https://github.com/sponsors/bwp91) who somehow manages to squeeze more than 24 hours in a day